neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 The NeIC board has asked the NeIC director to propose - within three months - concrete measures to address the issue.
-Subsequently, NeIC management has summoed staff to a mountain resort to develop a plan for fostering cross-project collaboration supporting the NeIC strategy.
+Subsequently, NeIC management has summoned staff to a mountain resort to develop a plan for fostering cross-project collaboration supporting the NeIC strategy.

 Consider the following (recent) observations to guide your proposals in saving